Liuchijang/Linux-Privilege-Escalation/README.md

 # Linux-Privilege-Escalation

 This document contains a list of privilege escalation techniques in Linux and how to harden the system to prevent them.

 [Technicques](https://book.hacktricks.xyz/linux-hardening/privilege-escalation)

 ## System Information

-Gaining knowledge of system to exploit
+Gaining knowledge of system to exploit.

 |Name|Command|Description|
 |---|---|---|
 |OS infor| `(cat /proc/version \|\| uname -a ) 2>/dev/null &#13; cat /etc/os-release 2>/dev/null` |Finding version and searching for exploits|